1. Home Page

 Materials Requirements for Aircraft Structures

-Firstly, lithium is the lightest metallic element (density 0.534 gcm-3).
-Therefore, alloying it with aluminum (density 2.7 gcm-3) lowers the density of the resultant alloy.
+Firstly, lithium is the lightest metallic element with a density of 0.534 gcm⁻³.
+Therefore, alloying it with aluminum (density 2.7 gcm⁻³) lowers the density of the resultant alloy, contributing significantly to weight reduction technology.

 Secondly, with the exception of beryllium, whose use is associated with health and manufacturing problems, lithium is the only metal that improves elastic modulus and lowers density when alloyed with aluminum.
-Wald (5) showed the effect on Young's modulus of adding lithium and other more common metals to aluminum.
-Every 1 % of lithium added to aluminum increases elastic modulus by approximately 3 GPa and decreases density by approximately 0.08 gcm-3.
-Alloys based on the Al-Li system are thus capable of high specific modulus and high specific strength, which enables potential savings of weight in aircraft structures-especially when coupled with redesign strategies.
+Wald demonstrated the effect on Young's modulus of adding lithium and other more common metals to aluminum.
+Every 1% of lithium added to aluminum increases elastic modulus by approximately 3 GPa and decreases density by approximately 0.08 gcm⁻³.
+Alloys based on the Al-Li system are thus capable of high specific modulus and high specific strength, which enables potential savings of weight in aircraft structures, especially when coupled with redesign strategies.

 Al-Li Binary Alloys

-The aluminum-rich end of the Al-Li equilibrium phase diagram has been generally agreed to consist of a simple eutectic diagram between a face-centered cubic (fcc) Al-Li solid solution and δ (AlLi) body-centered cubic (bcc) (Figure 1).
+The aluminum-rich end of the Al-Li equilibrium phase diagram has been generally agreed to consist of a simple eutectic diagram between a face-centered cubic (fcc) Al-Li solid solution and δ (AlLi) body-centered cubic (bcc) structure.

 Supersaturated solid solution → δ'(Al3Li) → δ (AlLi)